 Learn about NPAs and Types of NPAs

 The full form of UPI is Unified Payments Interface.
-It is an instant real-time payment system developed by National Payments Corporation of India facilitating inter-bank transactions.
+It is an instant real-time payment system developed by the National Payments Corporation of India facilitating inter-bank transactions.
 It was introduced on April 11, 2016.
 UPI is regulated by the RBI.

 Also See: How Does UPI Work?

 In the Indian Banking System, IMPS means Immediate Payment Service.
 It is an instant payment ‘inter-bank electronic funds transfer system’.
-IMPS is also managed by National Payments Corporation of India.
-It offers offers an inter-bank electronic fund transfer service through mobile phones, which is available 24*7 all year round, including the bank holidays.
+IMPS is also managed by the National Payments Corporation of India.
+It offers an inter-bank electronic fund transfer service through mobile phones, which is available 24*7 all year round, including the bank holidays.